 The AN configuration is under the control of ANC.
-After the AN is powered up, the ANC needs to communicate with the NMS of service provider network to get the configuration information and then provision the AN.
+After the AN is powered up, the ANC communicates with the NMS of the access network to get the configuration information, and then provisions the AN.

 Detailed Procedure

 Access Network Setup Procedure